High-Efficiency Resonant Beam Charging and Communication: Introduction

 Accompany by the growth of the Internet of Things (IoT), network capacity continues to increase due to rapidly growing number of devices \cite{series2015imt}.
 At the same time, the energy consumption of mobile devices is also increasing dramatically to support high-performance communication and computation \cite{jin2018wireless}.
 Facing these challenges, various technologies have been promoted, e.g., wireless power transfer (WPT), ultra-dense cloud radio access networks, etc. \cite{hui2013critical,lu2015wireless}.
 Among them, WPT for providing unlimited energy supply is undoubtedly one of the most attractive solutions \cite{Lim19}.
 Compared with wired power supply, WPT is flexible and suitable for mobile devices; compared with battery, WPT is not restricted by battery’s capacity, weight, or volume \cite{huang2017waveform,scrosati2010lithium}.

 Based on the WPT, simultaneous wireless information and power transfer (SWIPT) technology has attracted great attention by researchers to address both the energy and data demands at the same time (Fig.~\ref{Application}).
 SWIPT technologies have many forms with different system structure depending on the carrier.
 SWIPT system utilizing radio frequency (RF) as carrier is one of typical schemes.
-It depends on the mature RF communication technology, which has low cost, long transfer distance, and expansive coverage.
-However, in the presence of high density RF radiation, humans may be physical damage.
-Therefore, the researchers must gain more thorough understanding of potential health and safety impacts associated with the usage of SWIPT in public settings~\cite{habash2009recent}.
-Optical beams such as visible light can also be the SWIPT carrier.
-This scheme could support high power energy transfer, and has the great communication potential of huge license free spectrum, no electromagnetic interference, and high data rates \cite{elgala2011indoor,2016SPIE10158E}.
-However, typical Optical beams schemes are limited by alignment, coverage area,etc.
+It depends on the mature RF communication technology, which has the characteristics of low cost, long transfer distance, and expansive coverage.
+However, humans may be physical damage in the presence of high density RF radiation.
+Thus, the researchers must gain more thorough understanding of potential health and safety impacts associated with the usage of SWIPT in public settings~\cite{habash2009recent}.
+Optical beams such as visible light can also be applied as the SWIPT carrier.
+The optical SWIPT scheme effectively harnesses the unique properties of light to support high-power energy transfer.
+This approach also offers significant communication advantages, including access to an extensive license-free spectrum, zero electromagnetic interference, and the capability for high-speed data transmission \cite{elgala2011indoor,2016SPIE10158E}.
+However, typical optical beams schemes are limited by alignment, safety, etc.